-- 7.2 It is considered that the proposed policy for managing UUR's will have a similar impact on current network users. - 7.3 Consideration has been given to the potential for any adverse equality impacts arising from the recommendation that responsibility for managing the urban surfaced PRoW network is transferred to highways.
+10.1 Consideration has been given to the potential for any adverse equality impacts arising from the recommendation.
 It is the view of officers that the recommendation does not have an adverse impact on any of the protected characteristics identified in the Equalities Act 2010.